krakotay/xlsx-quick-append-rs/docs/overview.md

 cells.
 Modified content can be saved to a new file or overwrite the original workbook.

-The Python bindings mirror this API in the `PyXlsxEditor` class and a `scan_excel` function.
+The Python bindings mirror this API in the `Editor` class and a `scan_excel` function.
 Example scripts can be found in [`python-bindings/tests`](../python-bindings/tests).